Take an artistic forest excursion with this deer coloring sheet

 2. Create antler collage crowns by coloring a deer head, cutting out antlers, and gluing on yarn, leaves, or construction paper for a dress-up game.

-3. Design habitat collages by coloring deer and glueing them onto hand-painted or magazine-cut forest backgrounds to discuss ecosystems and animal homes.
+3. Design habitat collages by coloring deer and gluing them onto hand-painted or magazine-cut forest backgrounds to discuss ecosystems and animal homes.

 4. Use multiple deer cutouts for a counting and matching game: add number stickers or dots and have children pair quantities to numerals.